Roosterbear/tips/VUE.md

 # VUE

-- Small, Easy and Simple to integrate
+- Small, Easy, reusable and Simple to integrate
-- Reusable, progressive and Eco System